Conflict Resolution Training

 • Healthier employer-employee relationships

 By definition, conflict involves at least two parties and occurs when people with contrasting goals come in contact with one another.
 At the end of the conflict encounter, the goals of each party are either met or not met.
-The key is to understand the stages of conflict and to use the right strategy to maneuver the encounter, so both parties are satisfied, and a resolution is reached.
+To ensure conflict is resolved properly, the key is to understand the stages of conflict and to use the right strategy to maneuver the encounter so both parties are satisfied and a resolution is reached.

 What You Will Learn during a Conflict Resolution Course

-Impactful conflict resolution starts with attentive listening.
-Learn how to not just hear, but truly understand the perspectives of others.
+Impactful conflict resolution skills starts with attentive listening.
+Learn how to not just hear but truly understand the perspectives of others.
 Active listening cultivates empathy, a powerful tool for diffusing tense situations.

 Understanding and managing emotions, both yours and others', is pivotal.
-Delve into emotional intelligence, honing the ability to navigate through challenging conversations with grace and tact.
+Delve into emotional intelligence and hone the ability to navigate through challenging conversations with grace and skill.

-Communication is the linchpin of conflict resolution.
-Uncover the nuances of expressing yourself assertively, yet respectfully.
+Communication is the cornerstone of conflict resolution.
+Uncover the nuances of expressing yourself assertively yet respectfully.
 Master the art of turning confrontation into a constructive dialogue.

 Disputes often arise from unresolved issues.
 Equip yourself with robust problem-solving techniques that address the root causes, paving the way for long-term decision-making.

-Become a maestro in mediating strife and negotiating win-win solutions.
+Become an expert at mediating conflict and negotiating win-win solutions.
 Harness the power of compromise and collaboration, transforming adversaries into allies.

 • Determine the elements causing discrepancies or tough conversations, taking into account both your perspective and the perspective of the other person.